Bill Bennett: Controversies

 In 1996, Bill Bennett was convicted under BC securities laws of insider trading involving the sale of shares in Doman Securities, a Duncan, BC company, ten years after he stepped down as premier.
 That was known as the Doman Scandal.
 A British Columbia Securities Commission panel imposed trading sanctions against Russell James Bennett and Harbanse Singh Doman and ordered them along with Bill Bennett to pay the commission $1 million to cover the costs of an insider trading case that spanned 11 years.

 British Columbia Resources Investment Corporation (BCRIC or "Brick") (Social Credit Party), a holding company formed under the government of William R. Bennett, was a public boondoggle involving publicly l-distributed and soon-worthless shares of a former Crown Corporation.
 Shares briefly rallied and then dropped and settled at less than one dollar.

 Bennett's tenure also included megaprojects such as the Coquihalla Highway, which cost approximately $848 million.

 Retirement

-Though still reviled by the left, Bennett remains generally highly respected among conservatives in BC, who view his rule as a "golden era" before compared to the governments of Social Credit premier Bill Vander Zalm and the New Democratic Party premiers who succeeded him.
-In his later years Bennett advised past BC Premier Gordon Campbell, who openly stated his desire to emulate the policies associated with Bennett's government.
+Though still reviled by the left, Bennett remains generally highly respected among conservatives in BC, who view his rule as a "golden era" compared to the governments of Social Credit premier Bill Vander Zalm and the New Democratic Party premiers who succeeded him.
+In his later years, Bennett advised past BC premier Gordon Campbell, who openly stated his desire to emulate the policies associated with Bennett's government.

-In 2007 Bennett was appointed to the Order of British Columbia, B.C.'s highest award for achievement.
+In 2007, Bennett was appointed to the Order of British Columbia, BC's highest award for achievement.
 The new replacement bridge across Okanagan Lake in Kelowna is named after him.

 Illness and death

-Bennett was diagnosed with Alzheimer's disease around 2007 and in his later years, lived in a long-term care facility.
-He died on December 3, 2015 at the age of 83.
+Bennett was diagnosed with Alzheimer's disease around 2007 and, in his later years, lived in a long-term care facility.
+He died on December 3, 2015, at the age of 83.